iarna/fetch-fic/README.md

 Package up XenForo threadmarked threads up into epub ebooks ready for reading in your ereader of choice.

+## NOTABLE FEATURES

+* Images are brought into the final ebook.
+(This includes smilies.)
+* Threads without threadmarks can be used.
+* Links in the source content become links to the included chapters in the ebook.
+* External links to other supported sites will be added automatically as appendices and the links updated to stay in the ebook.
+* Content is aggressively cleaned for broad compatibility and for quality of display in ereards.
+  * Spoiler boxes are styled as boxes w/o the "Spoiler" button.
+  * Quoted text is styled without the "Expand/Collapse" buttons.
+  * White-text is de-whited.
+  * mailto: links are delinked.

 ## INSTALLATION

 You'll need [Node.js](https://nodejs.org) to use this tool.
 Once you have